Discover some of the best winter hikes in Lake Tahoe!

 Lake Tahoe's rugged east shore is home to some of the most pristine and turquoise-colored water in Lake Tahoe.
 The East Shore Trail, accessible via Route 28, is a series of trails that take you right along the water between Chimney Beach and Whale Beach.

-5. Johnston Canyon
+5. Johnson Canyon

 Johnson Canyon Overlook in Tahoe Donner feels like a completely different hike in the winter vs the summer.
 This area gets tons of snow, making it one of the best winter hikes in Truckee.
 It only takes about 1 mile to reach the ridge from the trailhead, which offers gorgeous panoramic views of Johnson Canyon and the surrounding area.